 In Appendix 1 one we formulate 14 theorems and their proofs.
-By these theorems we may classify the index number formulas in to excellent indices, permanently and contingently biased indices.
-They also verify our classification of index numbers into three groups.
+By these theorems we may classify the index number formulas in to superlative indices, permanently, contingently biased and freakish indices.
+They also verify our classification of index numbers in to four groups.